microsoft/qsharp-compiler/src/Passes/docs/src/index.md

 # QIR profile documentation

 Welcome to the QIR Profile SDK, a framework to manipulate QIR into specific profiles.
-The goal of this framework is to create tools that allows quantum hardware vendors to adapt a generic QIR to their specific hardware profile.
+The goal of this framework is to create tools that allow quantum hardware vendors to adapt a generic QIR to their specific hardware profile.

 User guide: